Terms of Use

 4.1.4.
 CUSTOMER HAS READ AND HEREBY ACKNOWLEDGES THE WAIVER OF WARRANTIES PROVISION OF THE CONTRACT.

 5.1.
 Agreement to Mediate.
-The Parties agree that prior to the commencement of any suit related to this contract or the services provided in accordance with this contract, the Parties will engage in good faith mediation.
+The Parties agree that prior to the commencement of any suit related to this contract or the services provided in accordance with this contract, the Parties will engage in good-faith mediation.
 The Parties further agree that each party will provide all documents reasonably necessary to effectively mediate any disputes, including but not limited to: invoices reflecting costs or damages, reports, estimates for repair or replacement, and other documents reasonably necessary to effectively mediate.
-The cost for the meditator shall be equally borne by each Party.
+The cost for the mediator shall be equally borne by each Party.
 The Parties acknowledge that the purpose of mediating is to quickly and cost-effectively resolve disputes in an amicable manner.

 5.2.
 Liquidated Damages.
 The parties agree that in the event of a breach of contract by either party, damages would be difficult to calculate.
-Accordingly, the parties agree that, unless caused by a circumstance described under section 1.9, or factual or legal impossibility, the parties will be entitled to damages under the following provisions.
+Accordingly, the parties agree that, unless caused by a circumstance described under section 1.9 or a factual or legal impossibility, the parties will be entitled to damages under the following provisions.

 5.2.1.
 CoreRecon, LLC: In the event that Customer breaches a contract or scope of work agreement, seeks early termination, or refuses to pay, CoreRecon shall be entitled to 100% of the remaining contract value, determined by the actual amount that Customer would pay through the end of the contract.
-For example, if Customer would pay $1000 per month for twelve (12) months, and six (6) months remain to be paid under the contract, Customer would be responsible for paying CoreRecon 100% of the remaining months.
+For example, if the Customer would pay $1000 per month for twelve (12) months, and six (6) months remain to be paid under the contract, the Customer would be responsible for paying CoreRecon 100% of the remaining months.
 If CoreRecon has performed all or substantially all tasks as set out in a scope of work agreement or provided all goods where applicable, Customer shall be responsible for 100% of the contract value plus any court costs or attorney’s fees incurred in the collection thereof.
-For undertakings that involve buying hardware for Customer, Customer shall be responsible for 100% of the cost of goods purchased or ordered on their behalf at the time of ordering or purchasing.
+For undertakings that involve buying hardware for the Customer, the Customer shall be responsible for 100% of the cost of goods purchased or ordered on their behalf at the time of ordering or purchasing.

 5.2.2.
 Customer: In the event that CoreRecon fails to perform under this contract, Customer is limited to damages equivalent to the amount Customer spends on services in order to restore Customer to a state in which operations can continue.
-For example, if a Customer must hire a third-party company to restore systems to an operating state and pays $2,500 for services, CoreRecon would owe the max amount of $1,500.
-However, such amount shall be limited to a reasonable amount, considering market costs, actual damages that would be borne to the Customer without repair, and the amount of time CoreRecon would need in order to comply.
+For example, if a Customer must hire a third-party company to restore systems to an operating state and pays $2,500 for services, CoreRecon would owe the maximum amount of $1,500.
+However, such amount shall be limited to a reasonable amount, considering market costs, actual damages that would be borne by the Customer without repair, and the amount of time CoreRecon would need in order to comply.
 Under no circumstances shall CoreRecon be responsible for the cost of replacement goods as liquidated damages.
 However, such amount shall be offset by the amount Customer would pay to CoreRecon without the breach or failure to perform.

 5.2.3.
 Duty to Mitigate.
 The customer has a duty to mitigate its damages by acting in a reasonable and prudent manner.
 As such, Customer has a duty to seek from CoreRecon the services or products necessary to restore Customer’s system to an operating state.
 The customer shall further allow CoreRecon a reasonable amount of time to respond before seeking third-party services.